-Internal temperature and humidity sensor is pre-installed in the emonTH, additional external sensors can be connected if required:
+An internal temperature and humidity sensor is built in to the emonTH, additional external sensors can be connected if required:

-- External DS18B20 can be wired into terminal block see Hardware Wiki Section
+- External DS18B20 can be wired into a terminal block see Hardware Wiki Section

-- Optical Pulse Counting Sensor can be wired into terminal block see Hardware Wiki Section
+- Optical Pulse Counting Sensor can be wired into a terminal block see Hardware Wiki Section

 Only one external DS18B20 sensor can be connected to an emonTH with standard firmare.
 If more than one DS18B20 is required see emonTH alternative firmware.